venyatha/SLIDE/DEVELOPMENT.md

  - **4/25/20** Need to complete the following:
     - [x] draw text on the grid
     - [ ] write GameBoard class and related functions
+    - [ ] write tests for GameBoard class

  - **4/26/20** Need to complete the following:
     - [ ] draw the shuffled board correctly